FyraLabs-Graveyard/pungi/doc/configuration.rst

       * ``nomacboot`` -- *bool* (default ``True``)
       * ``noupgrade`` -- *bool* (default ``True``)
 **buildinstall_kickstart**
-    (*scm_dict*) -- If specified, this kickstart file will be copied into each file and pointed to in boot configuration.
+    (:ref:`scm_dict <scm_support>`) -- If specified, this kickstart file will
+    be copied into each file and pointed to in boot configuration.

 Example
 -------